sudeeprp/default-coding/README.md

 Even when we talk to humans, an intention to bring clarity is more important than knowing the complete dictionary.
-In fact, simple and un-ambiguous communication requires deep understanding and heavy persistence.
+In fact, simple and unambiguous communication requires deep understanding and heavy persistence.

-Simple and un-ambiguous?
+Simple and unambiguous?
 For who?

 Let's explore code written for computers.
 It turns out that computers are so dumb,